Evolution Explained: From Bacteria to Humans

 You've seen it happen in your bubble bath: lipid molecules form spheres when they come into contact with water.
 The same hydrophobic interactions caused phospholipids to form tiny bubbles in the primordial soup, giving rise to the first cell membranes.

-When molecules of RNA became trapped inside these membranes, the first cells were born.
+And when molecules of RNA became trapped inside these membranes, the first cells were born.

-The race to evolve began.
+And the race to evolve began.